 Ireland child with type 1 diabetes

-People applying the sensor should find this simple and easily replaceable.
-“Therefore, an advantage for the flash sensor, for example, is for the parent of a child with type 1 diabetes; children shouldn’t wake up in the middle of the night to have a reading taken.
+As a result people applying the sensor should find this simple and easily replaceable.
+“Therefore, an advantage for the flash sensor, for example, is for the parent of a child with type 1 diabetes, children shouldn’t wake up in the middle of the night to have a reading taken.
 The comfort this gives parents with children with type 1 diabetes is indescribable, says Dr Smith.
 “It’s an incredible advance.”